If you are the proud owner of a Maine Coon kitten you might have noticed that your playful feline is bigger than a normal kitten.

 It is not possible to predict how big a Maine Coon kitten will grow.
-The cats genetics will obviously play a huge part in their final Maine Coon size, however the cat’s genetics could include recessive genes that cause them to be far smaller (or bigger) than their parents are.
+However, a cat’s genetics are thought to play a huge role in how big a Maine Coon will grow.

 When you purchase a Maine Coon kitten, the only thing you can be sure of is that your new family member will almost certainly grow to be far larger than a standard cat.

 How Much Space Do Maine Coons Need?

 Consequently, there is no one set amount of space that you will require in your home should you wish to own a cat from this breed.

 It would be wise to consider the amount of space you have available in your home, before purchasing a Maine Coon cat.

 Despite the history of the Maine Coon cat being so unknown, these large cats have been massively adored and loved by so many.

 This large cat breed is one of the softest, kindest breeds that you could ever invite into your home.
 They are also loyal and extremely sociable.

 Maine Coon cats have a reputation for being great around young kids, and in our own personal experience, our Maine Coon isn’t phased by loud kid noises!